saipuneet357/saipuneet357/README.md

 and model serving benchmarked across open-source and proprietary models.

-Previously at **CRED** on the central data platform team — real-time pipelines at 500M+ events/day (Kafka, Kinesis, Databricks).
+Previously at **CRED** on the central data platform team — real-time pipelines at 500M+ events/day (Kafka, Kinesis, Flink, Databricks).

 ---